opensearch-project/documentation-website/_dashboards/visbuilder.md

 # VisBuilder

 VisBuilder is an experimental feature and shouldn't be used in a production environment.
-For updates on its progress, or if you want to leave feedback that helps improve the feature, see the [git issue](https://github.com/opensearch-project/OpenSearch-Dashboards/issues/2280).
+For updates on its progress, or if you want to leave feedback that helps improve the feature, see the [GitHub issue](https://github.com/opensearch-project/OpenSearch-Dashboards/issues/2280).
 {: .warning}

-You can use the VisBuilder visualization type in OpenSearch Dashboards to create data visualizations easily using a drag-and-drop gesture.
+You can use the VisBuilder visualization type in OpenSearch Dashboards to create data visualizations by using a drag-and-drop gesture.
 With VisBuilder you have:

-* an immediate view of your data without the need to preselect the visualization output
+* An immediate view of your data without the need to preselect the visualization output.
-* the flexibility to change visualization types and index patterns quickly
+* The flexibility to change visualization types and index patterns quickly.
-* the ability to easily navigate between multiple screens
+* The ability to easily navigate between multiple screens.

 <img src="{{site.url}}{{site.baseurl}}/images/vis-builder-2.png" alt="VisBuilder new visualization start page">